drfleming0227/Redfish-Tools/doc-generator/README.md

 The Redfish doc generator generates output in a specified format, such as Markdown, HTML, or CSV.

-The *output mode* is a combination of the output and a specific type of output, such as:
+The *output mode* is a combination of the output format and a specific type of output, such as:

 * Developer-focused, or normative
 * Property index